Ernesto Zedillo: Church-state relations

-Salinas had gained support of the Roman Catholic Church in the 1988 elections and had pushed through a series of constitutional changes that significantly changed church-state relations.
+Salinas had gained the support of the Roman Catholic Church in the 1988 elections and had pushed through a series of constitutional changes that significantly changed church-state relations.
 However, on 11 February 1995, Zedillo ignited a crisis with the Roman Catholic Church, hurting, recently restored Mexico–Holy See diplomatic relations.
-Relations had already been damaged because of the 24 May 1993 political assassination of the Guadalajara Cardinal Juan Jesús Posadas Ocampo and lack of government progress on solving the murder by the Attorney General of Mexico.
-PGR pressured the bishop of Chiapas, Samuel Ruiz García for supposedly concealing the Zapatistas guerrilla activity.
+Relations had already been damaged because of 24 May 1993 political assassination of the Guadalajara Cardinal Juan Jesús Posadas Ocampo and lack of government progress on solving the murder by the Attorney General of Mexico.
+The PGR pressured the bishop of Chiapas, Samuel Ruiz García for supposedly concealing the Zapatistas guerrilla activity.
 Ruiz's involvement had been strategic and an important instrument to keep the peace after the EZLN uprising.

 Poverty alleviation

 Zedillo's presidential motto was Bienestar para tu familia ("Well-being for your family").
 He created the poverty alleviation program Progresa, which subsidized the poorest families in Mexico, provided that their children went to school.
 It replaced the Salinas administration's PRONASOL, deemed too politicized.
 It was later renamed Oportunidades (Opportunities) by president Vicente Fox.
 The parastatal organization CONASUPO, which was designed to supply food and provide food security to the poor was phased out in 1999, resulting in higher food prices.